kwchang0831/docs-svelte-QWER/docs/intro/getting-started.md

 ---
-title: Get Started with QWER
+title: Getting Started with QWER
 ---

-# 🎉 Get Started with QWER
+# 🎉 Getting Started with QWER

 This post will guide you through deploying your first [QWER](https://github.com/kwchang0831/svelte-QWER) blog site.